 There are a variety of different waterpik tips, however, studies suggest a specialized orthodontic tip is the most effective for braces patients.
 Here is how to use a waterpik with braces step by step:

 - Adjust the pressure.
 One of the best waterpik tips is to start at low pressure until you get used to the sensation.
 Once you have the pressure where you want it, lean over so your mouth is over the sink and put the tip of the water flosser in your mouth.

 - Turn your waterpik unit on.
 Close your lips to keep the water from splashing and let it flow from your mouth into the sink.

 - Start at your back teeth.
 Point the tip towards your gum line.
 Lightly brush in between your teeth, around your bracket and under your wire before moving on to the next tooth.

 - Use your waterpik once a day.
 You’ll also want to floss with braces once daily using an orthodontic flosser or a product such as Super Floss.
 Brush using fluoride toothpaste and an electric toothbrush in the morning, after meals and snacks, and before bed.

 When it comes to the best waterpik for braces, opt for one that has the American Dental Association’s seal of approval.
 However, it’s less about the actual tool and more about the waterpik tips.
 A specialized orthodontic tip has a tapered brush and will give you the best results because it’s designed especially for cleaning between and around fixed orthodontic appliances like braces.
 Replace your tip every three months.

 Now that you know the ins and outs of using a waterpik for braces, are you ready to get a smile you love?
-Book a consultation with a Naperville or Shorewood orthodontist at Innovative Orthodontic Centers today!
+Book an in-person or virtual consultation with a Naperville or Shorewood orthodontist at Innovative Orthodontic Centers today!